SirBenedick/historic-portfolio-analyzer/README.md

 * Some times the Portfolio calculation drops to 0
 * Switch for default/percent graph style is bugged
-* Catch a "non-trading-day" input for portfolio start

 # Getting Started with Create React App